emsi/SedScripts/README.md

 </pre>

-bin2hex.sed - converts Binary to Hexadecimal.
+*bin2hex.sed* - converts Binary to Hexadecimal.
 Spaces and tabs are ignored.
+Arbitrary lenght numbers can be processed (limited by memory).

 <pre>
 ./bin2hex.sed